TunnelBear offers its users both free and paid VPN service. However, the free version is only limited to 500MB/month

 As for payment options, TunnelBear allows you to pay via major credit cards like Visa, Mastercard, and American Express.
 They also accept PayPal & Bitcoin, a digital form of cryptocurrency which is 100% untraceable.

 They also claim to accept jars of honey…but we’re pretty sure that’s a joke.
 I think…

 So is TunnelBear worth using?

 It depends on what you need a VPN for.

 If you just want something to protect your privacy while you browse without getting in your way with complicated options and interfaces, it’s a great choice.

-The price is great, and we always love to see a free tier (even if it’s restrictive).
-But the lack of torrenting/streaming support and the lackluster speed mean we can’t recommend this as a go-to for everyone.
+The lack of torrenting/streaming support and the lackluster speed mean I can’t recommend this as a go-to for everyone.

 Add your own TunnelBear review:

 Have you used TunnelBear?
 Or maybe using it?
 Don’t hesitate to leave us an honest, unbiased review.
 Do it below :).